ZappatheHackka/coachesdatabase/README.md

 A full-stack web application for basketball coaches to view client information, track session feedback, and streamline client trainings.
 Built for Inner Drive Hoops with a focus on real-world functionality and custom design.

-> 🚧 This project is a work in progress — core features like authentication, password reset, and client tracking are functional, with more on the way.
+> 🚧 This project is a work in progress — core features like authentication, permissions, and adding client info are functional, with more on the way.

 ---